 Elaboration

-dough and filling
+Dough and filling

-Assembling and cooking the empanadas
+Assembly and cooking of the empanadas

 With the Magimix Cook Expert